flx21/search-trainer/README.md

 ## **Useful overview of properties of these Search Algorithms:**
 - Branching factor (max number of successors of any node) $b$
 - Maximum length of any path (in state space) $m$
-- Depth of shallowed goal node $d$
+- Depth of shallowest goal node $d$
 - Cost of optimal solution $C^*$
 - Minimum Step cost $\epsilon$
 - Depth limit $l$ (For depth limited search)